wearevolt/mobx-model/README.md

 ## TODO

+* makes sense to make all data in modelJson as attributes, if it's not defined as relations.
+But we can't do that
 * Add standard restful methods to baseModel
 * Dist size is HUGE — 425kb
 * Inlude source files in published module